-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer for fruits and vegetables.
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in the spring.

-Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has
+Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen.

-Magnolia trees are hardy, but will benefit from mulching in very cold areas.
+Peach trees will benefit from mulching in winter, especially in cold areas.
 The time to winterize your tree is in late fall.
 Keep in mind that the root system is the most vulnerable to cold damage.
-Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of the plant.
+Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of the tree.

-In very cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
+Containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
 Check soil moisture every 2-3 weeks and water as needed during winter.